Find Affordable College Courses

 $55,468 Average Tuition & Fees

-Emory University did quite well in this year’s ranking of the best value schools for film, video and photographic arts students.
-It came in at #6 on the list.
+With a ranking of #6, Emory University did quite well on this year’s best value schools for film, video and photographic arts students.
 Located in the city of Atlanta, Emory is a private not-for-profit college with a large student population.

 Emory also made our Best Film, Video & Photographic Arts Schools in Georgia list, coming in at #2.